sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Staging files
 =============

 The :ref:`dCache` storage at SURFsara consists of magnetic tape storage and hard disk storage.
 If your :ref:`quota allocation <quotas>` includes tape storage, then the data stored on magnetic tape has to be copied to a hard drive before it can be used.
-This action is called :ref:`staging` or 'bringing online'.
+This action is called :ref:`staging` or 'bringing a file online'.

 .. table:: Staging terms